commfish/AlaskaHerring/ReadMe.md

 ----

 ## Introduction
-This Repository docments changes made to the Age-structured Model for Alaska herring stocks, VERSION 0.1, Jan 2015.
+This Repository documents changes made to the Age-structured Model for Alaska herring stocks, VERSION 0.1, Jan 2015.
 The authors of the assessment are Sherri Dressel, Sara Miller, and Kray Van Kirk.
 The code in VERSION 0.1 was developed by Peter Hulson <pete.hulson@noaa.gov> .

 ## Installation
 You can obtain the source code via cloning this project using Git, or you may also download a zip file with the latest code.